 When we think of overclocking, we usually think about overclocking a CPU first.
-While CPU overclocking is great, it’s not usually as impactful for gamers as GPU overclocking.
+While CPU overclocking is great, it’s not usually as stimulating for gamers as GPU overclocking.
 Never heard of overclocking your GPU before?
-Well, it’s pretty similar to overclocking your CPU, but fortunately, the risks are generally much lower.
+Well, it’s pretty similar to overclocking your CPU, but fortunately, the risks tend to be much lower.

 Benefits of Overclocking Your GPU